Skip to main content

 • Response

-All possible permutations are handled using the fastest available system calls on the current platform.
+Bun handles each combination with the fastest available system call on the current platform.

 To write a string to disk: